jussellymoreno1394/git-bot/README.md

 ---

-### In this part you are going to create 2 functions:
+### In this part you are going to create 2 functions 🕹:

 **How to create functions?**